Updated: Apr 7

 "I HATE MYSELF" - HOW TO STOP NEGATIVE SELF TALK | MAKE SELF LOVE A HABIT

 Express your emotions, start journaling.
 Expressing releases stress in a magical way for most people and allows you to become more mindful of your current state.
-People express in different ways, some write journals or blogs, some paint or some simply talk to their close friends.
+People express themselves in different ways, some write journals or blogs, some paint or some simply talk to their close friends.
 However, in some cases, expressing can cause triggering which means you need to work on your coping skills.
 Find what feels good and don't overwhelm you with emotions you can't digest.
 If you're not ready to open a traumatic chapter leave it until you are.
 You can't recover from a mental illness at high speed.
 Express your pain, relieve step by step.

 Take deep breaths, do the breathwork.
 When your heart starts to rush and your mind is in several places, sit down if you’re standing or lie down if you are sitting, and while doing so take deep breaths.
 It will help you take your mind off of the discomforting thoughts.
 Most of us forgot how to breathe and most of us do permanently do shallow breathing.
-This is toxic for our mind and body.
+This is toxic for our minds and body.
 Try to research breathing techniques and take what you need.
 There are breathing techniques for all kinds of things for example emotional release.
 Simple but still ignored: Just keep breathing.

 Try guided hypnosis, commit for 21 days.
 Guided hypnosis or hypnotherapy can help you move on from the past traumatic events that are still affecting you by residing in your subconscious.
 Hypnotherapy sends you into a trance-like state and helps you to get rid of the painful memories.
 Book hypnotherapy sessions with your local hypnotherapist or listen to guided self-hypnosis before going to sleep and you’ll see the results.
 It’s tried and tested.
 I still do self-hypnosis and I love visiting hypnotherapists to reprogram my subconscious and fill it with kindness and compassion.
 You can't change your past but you can change how you feel about it.